Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 ### 2️⃣ Deadlock Detection & Recovery
 #### STEP\#1: Deadlock Detection
+A common algorithm for deadlock detection is one described in [COFF71], which is designed to detect a deadlock by accounting for all possibilities of sequenc- ing of the tasks that remain to be completed.

+> The algorithm is skipped.

 #### STEP\#2: Deadlock Recovery
-1. Abort all deadlocked processes.
+1. **Abort all deadlocked processes**.
 This is, believe it or not, one of the most com- mon, if not the most common, solutions adopted in operating systems
-2. Back up each deadlocked process to some previously defined checkpoint, and restart all processes.
+2. **Back up each deadlocked process to some previously defined checkpoint, and restart all processes**.
 This requires that rollback and restart mechanisms be built into the system.
 The risk in this approach is that the original deadlock may recur.
 However, the nondeterminancy of concurrent processing may ensure that this does not happen.
-3. Successively abort deadlocked processes until deadlock no longer exists.
+3. **Successively abort deadlocked processes until deadlock no longer exists**.
 The order in which processes are selected for abortion should be on the basis of some criterion of minimum cost.
 After each abortion, the detection algorithm must be reinvoked to see whether deadlock still exists.
-4. Successively preempt resources until deadlock no longer exists.
+4. **Successively preempt resources until deadlock no longer exists**.
 As in(3), a cost-based selection should be used, and reinvocation of the detection algorithm is required after each preemption.
 A process that has a resource preempted from it must be rolled back to a point prior to its acquisition of that resource.

 ##### Selection Criteria
 For (3) and (4), the selection criteria could be one of the following.
 Choose the process with the:
-- least amount of processor time consumed so far.
+1. least amount of processor time consumed so far.
-- least amount of output produced so far.
+2. least amount of output produced so far.
-- most estimated time remaining.
+3. most estimated time remaining.
-- least total resources allocated so far.
+4. least total resources allocated so far.
-- lowest priority.
+5. lowest priority.

 Some of these quantities are easier to measure than others.
 Estimated time remaining is particularly suspect.
 Also, other than by means of the priority measure, there is no indication of the “cost” to the user, as opposed to the cost to the system as a whole.